Shell Shocked: Alligators: Sanibel’s National Reptile

-I tiptoed closer to get yet an even better look while my wife screamed something about how it’s a good thing I had updated my will recently.
-Sure enough, it was a dead log.
+I tiptoed closer to get yet an even better look while my wife screamed something about it’s a good thing I had made up my will recently.
+Sure enough it was a dead log.
 I poked it just to be sure.

 “See?
 It’s not an alligator.
 It’s a piece of wood.
 You’re like the boy who cried wolf.
 You could have panicked half the beach,” I said.

-“We’ve been walking for a half hour and I haven’t seen a single alligator yet.
-What kind of wildlife preserve is this anyway?” she complained.
+“We’ve been walking for a half hour and I haven’t seen a single alligator.
+What kind of wild life preserve is this anyway?” she complained.

-“But dear,” I tried to explain, “alligators don’t walk around with signs around their necks saying, ‘Here I am; pet me and play with me.’
-They’re wary of people, as well they should be.
-Besides, I thought you were afraid of alligators.”
+“But dear,” I tried to explain.
+“Alligators don’t walk around with signs around their necks saying here I am, pet me and play with me.
+They’re wary of people as well they should be.
+Besides I thought you’re afraid of alligators.”

 Go try to figure that one out.